DataMascara/mimo_cat/README.md

 1. Install CLI tools needed for managing various
     - All at once `npm i -g firebase-tools create-react-app`
-2. Clone this repository `git clone git@github.com:DataMascara/mimo_cat.git`
+2. Clone this repository, i.e. `git clone git@github.com:DataMascara/mimo_cat.git`

-3. Install backend dependences:
+#### Install backend dependences:

-    - Go into the project root `cd mimo_cat` and then one more time into functions subfolder `cd functions`.
+1. Go into the project root `cd mimo_cat` and then one more time into functions subfolder `cd functions`.
-    - From within the functions folder, install dependencies. `npm i`
+2. From within the functions folder, install dependencies. `npm i`
-4. Configuring access with firebase:
+3. Configuring access with firebase:
     - Copy the configs from the firebase console under your app settings information page into `config.js`.
 The *config-example.js* file shows the structure of the file.

-6. Install frontend dependencies:
+#### Install frontend dependencies:

-    - Go into the view subfolder.
+1. Go into the view subfolder.
 From the project root, `cd view`
-    - install dependecies.
+2. install dependecies.
 Running `npm i` works because there is a `package.json` file in that subfolder that specifies which libraries to install.

 ### Development flow